Skip to main content

 Troubleshooting

 A product didn’t end up in the family I expected.
 Check which source attribute your automatic family is using, and verify the product’s value for that attribute.
 Empty or array-valued attribute values are skipped on purpose.
 My manual family assignment disappeared.
 Manual assignments are not overwritten by sync.
 If a product is missing, confirm that it wasn’t removed from the manual family’s member list, and that the product is still synced into your catalog.
 Diversity isn’t doing anything.
-Diversity only reshuffles products that are assigned to a family.
-Confirm that the products in the top of your collection are actually members of families, either manually or through an automatic source.
+Diversity only reshuffles products that are assigned to an active family.
+Confirm that the products in the top of your collection are members of families, either manually or through an automatic source, and that any manual families you rely on are published rather than left in Draft.
+I can’t click Publish on my draft family.
+Publishing requires at least two unique products in the Products list.
+Add a second product, then try again.
+Drafts with a single product can still be saved with Save Draft.

 Next steps